peterbarraud/the-dr-nefario-setup/readme.md

 1. Open `backoffice/services/db.sql` and change db stuff as/if required - maybe db name
 1. Paste the contents into the mysql prompt
 1. Start php: `php.start.bat`
+1. Go to your browser and try out: `http://localhost:8089/services/rest.api.php/getuserlist`.
+It should show an empty list - [] (NO ERRORS)
 1. Install the npm dependencies using `npm i`
 1. Start your website with `npm start`